System Design Space

 medium

-The frontend data layer becomes an architectural pain point as soon as a screen stops reading one endpoint and starts assembling user experience from multiple services, partial failures, and different response speeds.
-At that point, the choice between REST, GraphQL, BFF, and route-level loaders starts shaping UX directly.
+The frontend data layer becomes an architectural topic as soon as a screen stops reading one API endpoint and starts assembling user experience from several services with different response speeds.
+At that point, the choice between REST, GraphQL, BFF, and route loaders directly affects UX.

 The chapter is valuable because it treats data flow as architecture rather than a set of fetch calls.
-What matters is not only how data is loaded, but where aggregation happens, who owns retries, how stale and partial states are handled, and what contract remains between UI and backend.
+What matters is not only how data is loaded, but where aggregation happens, who owns retries, how stale or partial data is shown, and what contract remains between the interface and the server side.

-For design reviews, this is useful because it lets you discuss client data in terms of boundaries, orchestration, and failure handling instead of reducing everything to transport choice or a request library.
+For architecture reviews, this material helps discuss client data through ownership boundaries, orchestration, and failure handling instead of reducing everything to a protocol or request-library choice.

 Practical value of this chapter